After reading this article, you should be able to:

 The most cost-effective route, said Silva, is to install cameras at “choke points”—critical intersections where cameras have the best chance of capturing a good image, such as the parking garage gate, the elevator lobby, and stairway entrances.

 When you get to the point of actually specifying products, your security consultant should be able to give you a list of several reputable manufacturers to choose from.
-Silva recommends specifying security-grade cameras that work well on dark nights and in fog and that counteract headlight glare and lighting hot spots.
+Silva recommends specifying security-grade cameras that work well on dark nights and in light fog (no video camera works well in dense fog, he noted) and that counteract headlight glare and lighting hot spots.

 Don’t forget to check out the manufacturer’s support services.
 “If you get some product from outside the U.S., they may have only one domestic office for support, and it could be miles away,” Silva warned.